andreassebayang/Linux/README.md

 1. Edit the configuration file of SSH sudo nano /etc/ssh/sshd_config

-2. Find and Edit the line of:
-   //change from Yes to No
+2. Find and Edit the line of: change from Yes to No PermitRootLogin no
-   PermitRootLogin no

 3. Adding New Line